Notes Without Databases

 Bear leans on iCloud to sync your notes, so they actually never have possession of the notes, avoiding any concerns about the privacy of your notes when it comes to Shiny Frog.
 (Yes, Apple will technically have your notes) However, this whole setup is very macOS-centric and I know it’s something the team at Bear is working to bring to an OS-independent web app.

-Bear’s pricing is also much more attractive at US$14.99/year plus whatever you need to pay Apple for iCloud.
+Bear’s pricing is also much more attractive at 14.99 USD/year plus whatever you need to pay Apple for iCloud.
 Bear’s free tier wouldn’t do it for me since I want cross-device sync.
 I found my notes would easily fit into iCloud’s free tier for years to come.

 I know there are lots of other note-taking apps out there but let me tell you why I shunned them all.

 At some point I noticed I was using features in Bear that aren’t native to vanilla Markdown.
 An example is text marking (

 ::This is text marking syntax in Bear::).
 It’s convenient to highlight text like this, but this feature isn’t supported by vanilla Markdown.
 That means that if I want to take my notes elsewhere one day, I’ll be stuck addressing all the Bear-specific syntax like this during the migration.

 Bear inspired me to take a long, hard look at Markdown files (